 - Place a tortilla on a work surface, add about 2 tblsp chicken down the middle of the tortilla.
 Roll from one end to the other over the filling, place in a baking dish seam side down.
 Repeat with remaining tortillas placed in the pan right next to each other.

 - Pour sauce over the top of the enchiladas.
 The amount of sauce you pour over will be a personal preference.
 We like to leave the ends exposed a bit so we know where one enchilada ends and the next one begins.
 We also like to reserve a little to warm up and serve on the side.

 - Drizzle with “cream cheese” sauce, sprinkle with cilantro and additional toppings if using.

 - Cover with foil and bake for 20 minutes, remove foil and bake for an additional 10-12 minutes or until sauce is bubbly.

-- Remove from oven, let set for about 5 minutes before serving.
-Refrigerate any leftovers for up to a week.
-However, it’s doubtful they’ll last that long! * to make cream cheese sauce, place about 3 tblsps of dairy free cream cheese (we prefer Kite Hill) in a small bowl add a little coconut milk (or milk of choice) stirring to combine until a sour cream like consistency is reached.
+- To make cream cheese sauce, place about 3 tbsps of dairy free cream cheese (we prefer Kite Hill) in a small bowl.
+Add a little coconut milk (or milk of choice) stirring to combine until a sour cream-like consistency is reached.